slackapi/hubot-slack/docs/index.md

 quicker and easier.
 It's an application you host on a server that uses the Slack platform and behaves however you script it to.

+### Important Notice

+**This project is no longer under active development.** If you’re just getting started, we recommend taking a look at [Bolt for JS with Socket Mode](https://slack.dev/bolt-js/concepts#socket-mode) first.
+If you’ve been using this project, only critical issues (such as severe security issues) will be addressed, but we advise planning to migrate to the newer SDK.

 ## Basic Setup

 To get started, you'll need [Node.js](https://nodejs.org/en/) installed.